wfailla/un-orchestrator/orchestrator/README.md

   * the Openflow controller(s): a new Openflow controller is created for each new LSI, which steers the traffic among the ports of the LSI itself;
-  * the switch manager: it creates/destroys LSIs and virtual ports, and more.
+  * the switch manager: it creates/destroys LSIs, virtual ports, and more.
 In practice, it allows the un-orchestrator to interact with the vSwitch in order to perform management operations.
 Each virtual switch implementation (e.g., xDPd, OvS) may require a different